 FOR IMMEDIATE RELEASE:

 Release No. SPR-17-1102-01

 FALLS CHURCH, Va.
 (November 2, 2017) — The opioid epidemic gripping our nation has claimed the lives of approximately 64,000 Americans in 2016 alone.
 Along with this rapidly rising tide has come a sharply increased risk of occupational exposure to synthetic opioids, such as fentanyl.
 Responding to this crisis and the need for new protective guidance, the American Industrial Hygiene Association® (AIHA) partnered with the White House to help develop new Fentanyl Safety Recommendations for First Responders.
 This new set of recommendations, which answers several key questions and lays the groundwork for future needed actions, was released in conjunction with the fifth meeting of President Donald J. Trump’s broader Commission on Combating Drug Addiction and the Opioid Crisis.
-Leading up to the Commission’s fifth meeting, AIHA provided several recommendations to the Commission on protecting first responders from exposure to opioids and their synthetic analogues.
+Leading up to the Commission’s fifth meeting, AIHA provided several recommendations to the Commission on protecting first responders from exposure to opioids and their synthetic analogs.
 Those recommendations are available on AIHA’s website.

-Founded in 1939, AIHA is a nonprofit organization serving professionals dedicated to the anticipation, recognition, evaluation, control and confirmation of environmental stressors in or arising from the workplace that may result in injury, illness or impairment, or affect the well-being of workers and members of the community.
+Founded in 1939, AIHA is a nonprofit organization serving professionals dedicated to the anticipation, recognition, evaluation, control, and confirmation of environmental stressors in or arising from the workplace that may result in injury, illness, or impairment or affect the well-being of workers and members of the community.
 AIHA provides comprehensive education programs and other products and services that help its members maintain the highest professional standards.

 More than half of AIHA’s nearly 8,500 members are Certified Industrial Hygienists, and many hold other professional designations.
-AIHA serves as a resource for those employed in the industrial, consulting, academic and government sectors.
+AIHA serves as a resource for those employed in the industrial, consulting, academic, and government sectors.
 Visit www.aiha.org for more information.